What is Sensitivity Analysis in Excel?

-Sensitivity analysis in excel helps us study the uncertainty in the output of the model with the changes in the input variables.
+Sensitivity analysis in excel helps us study the uncertainty in the model’s output with the changes in the input variables.
 It primarily does stress testing of our modeled assumptions and leads to value-added insights.

 In the context of DCF valuation, Sensitivity Analysis in excel is especially useful in finance for modeling share price or valuation sensitivity to assumptions like growth rates or cost of capital.

-In this article, we look at the following Sensitivity Analysis in Excel for DCF Modeling professionally.
+In this article, we look professionally at the following Sensitivity Analysis in Excel for DCF Modeling.

 #1 – One-Variable Data Table Sensitivity Analysis in Excel

-Constant growth DDM gives us the Fair value of stock as present value of an infinite stream of dividends that are growing at a constant rate.
+Constant growth DDM gives us the Fair value of a stock as a present value of an infinite stream of dividends growing at a constant rate.

 - D1 = Value of dividend to be received next year